kei6u/dd-miscellany/README.md

 # DD Miscellany

-This repository is the collection of notes, instructions to use Datadog.
+This repository is the collection of notes, instructions to use Datadog for personal use.
+This is NOT intended for the references of Datadog.

 ## Dependency